CopernicaMarketingSoftware/Documentation/SMTPeter/smtp-api.md

 ## Examples

-To demonstrate how easy connecting to SMTPeter is we will give you three simple steps of how to set up SMTPeter, with detailed descriptions of the configuration of various programs.
+To demonstrate how easy connecting to SMTPeter is we will give you three simple steps showing how to set up SMTPeter, with detailed descriptions of the configuration of various programs.